-Paulina’s Story – Updated December 20,2011
+Paulina’s Story – Updated March,2014

-Onset of ‘Stargardts
+Onset of ‘Stargardt’s

 When at 13 I began having difficulty reading the blackboard, my vision was tested.
-As my twin brothers also had vision problems, we were referred to the eye specialist at a local hospital, who referred us to Mr. Bird at Moorfields Eye Hospital in London where we were diagnosed as having Macular Dystrophy and, more specifically, Stargardt’s Disease.
+As my twin brothers also had vision problems, we were referred to the eye specialist at a local hospital.
+He then referred us to Mr. Bird at Moorfields Eye Hospital in London where we were diagnosed as having Macular Dystrophy and, more specifically, Stargardt’s Disease.
 We were told that it was hereditary and that both of our parents were carriers of the gene – my father was Polish and my mother English and there was no history of such eye problems in their families.
 Our younger sister was not affected.

 We were told that we would have to learn to adjust and live with Stargardt’s and referred to the RNIB for low vision aids.

-Coping with Stargardts at School
+Coping with Stargardt’s at School

 After the initial onset of Stargardt’s, there was a very gradual deterioration in my vision.
 I had to copy notes, maps etc. written on the board from friends’ books.
+Reading text and music became increasingly difficult.
 If I knew I had to read in class on a particular day, I would “fake” an illness and so miss school!
 One finds all sorts of weird and wonderful excuses to avoid admitting that there is a problem – I wanted to be like all my friends.
 Music played a large part in my life at school.
 I played the flute in the orchestra and sang in choirs and began having real problems reading the music.
 I almost had my nose on the music when playing the flute!

 Choice of Career